-The unfairness of Section 1500 is further exacerbated by the Federal Circuit's rule that the statute applies not only if a plaintiff files a claim first in district court and then in the CFC, but also if the plaintiff files in both courts simultaneously.
-This rule, announced in United States v.
+but also if the plaintiff files in both courts simultaneously.
+134 - This rule, announced in United States v.
 County of Cook, is based on a "view of appropriate policy" that some judges on the Federal Circuit have criticized as "mistaken."
-In County of Cook, the court "endeavor[ed] to further the established policies of Section 1500," which the court identified as forcing plaintiffs to choose between courts and protecting the government from duplicative suits.
-The court did not conclude these policies were actually furthered by interpreting "pending" to encompass simultaneously filed claims.
-Rather, the court concluded merely that "nothing suggests that these policies would not . . . be promoted by precluding jurisdiction in the simultaneous filing context."
-Thus, not only is it unclear that the result was required by the policy considerations the court identified, but "those policy considerations are arguable at best."
+135 In County of Cook, the court began its analysis with Tecon Engineers, Inc. v.
+United States, 136 which interpreted Section 1500 as applying "only when the suit shall have been commenced in the other court before the claim was filed in this Court."
+But "this language suggests that simultaneously filed claims are not 'pending' for purposes of Section 1500," and Tecon "did not present the situation of simultaneously filed claims."
+The court in County of Cook therefore looked to the text and legislative history but found neither "enlightening" on the question of simultaneous claims.
+Thus thwartedIn County of Cook, the court "endeavor[ed] to further the established policies of Section 1500," which the court identified as forcing plaintiffs to choose between courts and protecting the government from duplicitousduplicative suits.
+139 - The court did not conclude these policies were actually furthered by interpreting "pending" to encompass simultaneously filed claims.
+140 - Rather, the court concluded merely that "nothing suggests that these policies would not . . . be promoted by precluding jurisdiction in the simultaneous filing context."
+141 -Thus, not only is it unclear that the result was required by the policy considerations the court identified, but "those policy considerations are arguable at best."142